Professor of Sociology, Fellow of Nuffield College

 Richard Breen is Professor of Sociology and a Fellow of Nuffield College.
 He works in the areas of inequality, mobility, and quantitative methods.
 During his career he has been William Graham Sumner Professor of Sociology at Yale (2007-15), an Official Fellow of Nuffield College (2001-2006), and Professor of Sociology at the European University Institute (1997-2001) and at Queen's University, Belfast (1991-97).
 He is a Fellow of the British Academy, a Member of the Royal Irish Academy, and a Member of Academia Europaea.

 Research Areas: Social Inequality, Social Stratification, Quantitative Methods

-I have supervised doctoral and masters student research on inequality, intergenerational mobility, and family sociology.
-I am particularly interested in the relationship between demography and inequality and in quantitative methodological topics, especially the question of how to identify and estimate causal effects using observational data.
-I would be happy to supervise students working on any of these topics.
+Richard has supervised doctoral and masters student research on inequality, intergenerational mobility, and family sociology.
+He is particularly interested in the relationship between demography and inequality and in quantitative methodological topics, especially the question of how to identify and estimate causal effects using observational data.
+He would be happy to supervise students working on any of these topics.